 He wants to improve without needing to be asked

 Great guys are always looking for ways to be better.

 He doesn’t want to get healthy because you asked him to, he wants to do it because he takes pride in caring about his body.

 He reads books not to show off, but because he takes education seriously.

 He seeks adventure not to impress you, but because he wants to grab life and suck up experiences while he’s on this earth.

-In other words, he’s self-motivated.
+At his core, he’s self-motivated.
 That might sometimes mean he tries a bit harder than he needs to, but that’s a much better problem to have than having a lazy man who never makes an effort.

-- He’ll “grasp nettles”.
+He’ll “grasp nettles”